Breastfeeding is best

 Breast milk is the best food for babies in the first year of life.
 It helps them grow healthy and strong and protects them from infections and illness.
 For example:

 - Breast milk has hormones and the right amount of protein, sugar, fat and most vitamins to help your baby grow and develop.

-- Breast milk has fatty acids, like DHA (docosahexanoic acid), that may help your baby’s brain and eyes develop.
+- Breast milk has fatty acids, like DHA (docosahexaenoic acid), that may help your baby’s brain and eyes develop.

 - Breast milk is easy to digest.
 A breastfed baby may have less gas and belly pain than a baby who is fed formula.
 Formula is a man-made product that you buy and feed your baby.

 - Breast milk changes as your baby grows so he gets exactly what he needs at the right time.
-For example, for the first few days after giving birth, your breasts make a thick, yellowish form of breast milk called colostrum.
+For example, for the first few days after giving birth, your breasts make a thick, sticky, early form of breast milk called colostrum.
 Colostrum has nutrients and antibodies that your baby needs in the first few days of life.
 It changes to breast milk in 3 to 4 days.